learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 """
 ```

+    '\nThe data types seem to line up with what we expect.
+The columns\ncontaining strings are type object, whereas the columns containing\ndecimal numbers (height and weight) are type float64.\n\nWe can see that there are missing/NaN values in the Publisher and\nWeight columns, since there are 734 total rows and each of those\ncolumns contains fewer than 734 non-null values\n\nWe also see that this data source contains some placeholders for\nmissing values, rather than being NaN.
+Specifically in the Skin Color\ncolumn there are "-" characters filled in in some places.
+If we want\nto use that information, we\'ll need to make a decision about what to\ndo with those "-" values.\n'

 ### Superpowers

 Now, repeat the same process with `super_hero_powers.csv`.
 Name the dataframe `powers_df`.
 This time, make sure you use `index_col=0` when opening the CSV because the index contains important information.